ulfkemmsies/Logseq_cockpit/pages/Micropropulsion%2FIndividual Project%2FLiterature Review.md

 		  \[
 		  \dot{m}_2 = \dot{m}_1 - \dot{V} \rho_l
 		  \]
-			- Provides the mass flow in the chamber (vaporization rate) based on the thruster temperature and pressure
+			- Provides the mass flow in the chamber (vaporization rate) based on the thruster temperature and pressure at the two-phase section of the chamber

 			  The vaporization rate, \(\dot{m}_2\), is calculated as the difference between the liquid flow rate, \(\dot{m}_1\), and the time derivative of volume multiplied by the liquid density, \(\rho_l\):
 			  \[